cta-wave/wptreport/README.md

 # wptreport - Report generator for WPT test result sets

+This WAVE repo holds the component that creates WMATS HTML reports from JSON; it is an extension of [/w3c/wptreport](https://github.com/w3c/wptreport).
+It was created as an offshoot of (repo) dpctf-deploy, to make files available that otherwise would have been behind a corporate firewall.

+## Introduction

 If you use the [WPT test runner](http://w3c-test.org/tools/runner/index.html) you are getting a bunch of JSON test results which you can't do much that's immediately, humanly useful with.
 There